GiordaniAndre/nerds-do-kart/README.md

 - **Racers Management**: Complete racer profiles with statistics
 - **Race Results**: Detailed race results and standings
 - **Leaderboards**: Championship standings and win-based rankings
-- **Excel Integration**: Reads data from Excel file with multiple sheets
+- **CSV Data Management**: Reads data from CSV files for easy editing
 - **Responsive Design**: Beautiful UI that works on all devices
 - **REST API**: Complete set of API endpoints for data access